13-Peripherals

 Unfortunately, for many years there was a perception that it was not possible to use a laser printer with an Apple II, even the more advanced IIGS.
 This was partly because there were few software packages for the Apple II that would produce output as PostScript files that could be properly interpreted on a laser printer.
 However, programs such as Publish-It! could print to a PostScript-capable laser printer, even on the Apple IIc.
 All that was necessary was to have the right cable to connect the two devices.

 By the late 1980s, a new kind of print technology became available for sale.
 Inkjet printers worked somewhat like a dot-matrix printer, but the print head sprayed ink through as many as 64 holes in patterns to form characters as it moved across the paper.
 The advantage over dot-matrix impact printers was the ability to form more solid characters.
 In fact, the quality of printout with an ink-jet printer could be almost as good as that obtained with a laser printer.
 The advantage over laser printers was cost.
 In the early 1990s, the best price for a laser printer was over $1,500, but the cost of inkjet printers was as low as $300-$500.
 The disadvantage for Apple II users was that although it was easy to get the printers to print text, printing graphics was difficult due to insufficient interest in producing print drivers for the Apple II.
 It was possible to use some of the printers in a mode that emulated older dot-matrix printers, and so for those printers it was more feasible to try on an Apple II.
-If the dot-matrix mode supported graphics, even that was possible with these dot-matrix printers.
+These ink-jet printers could even produce graphics, as long as the emulated dot-matrix mode supported graphics.

 Although not quite a printer, the Apple Color Plotter was released in June of 1984.
 It had an advantage over printers, in that it could draw smooth lines and curves.
 Using four colored pens in a rotating pen head, and selecting them at the computer’s command, the Color Plotter worked by moving the paper up and down to draw vertical lines, and the pen left and right to draw horizontal lines.
 Control of the plotter was accomplished by sending text commands through a serial card, and consisted of two letter commands (DA = Draw Absolute, DR = Draw Relative, etc.) followed by parameters.
 It could move the pen without drawing, plot points, draw lines, arcs, and circles, and print text at any location, tilt, rotation, or scale.
 Lines could be drawn as solid or as patterns of dots.

 Presumably this product did not take off because of the limited need for this type of graphics, and the price.
 Because of the continuously improving quality of graphics and printers, plotters are no longer much in use.
-The right software can reproduce drawings with a dot matrix or laser printer in as good or better detail than a plotter can.[66]
+The right software can reproduce drawings with an inkjet or laser printer in as good or better detail than a plotter can.[81]

 NOTES